 34 years on from our first foray into Russia, Russian holidays never fail to enthral.
 Perfect for culture vultures, with its grandiose cities of Moscow and St Petersburg, Russophiles will also appreciate the Soviet history and landmarks.
 Lovers of the great outdoors will delight in a cruise on the legendary Volga River, gazing at shimmering forests of silver birch and pastoral countryside.

 Take an epic railroad journey and pause at Yekaterinburg, where the Romanovs met their end, before heading into Siberia with its endless steppe and taiga.
 Stop off at Trans - Siberian towns or head into the wilderness to stay in yurts and encounter shamans and throat singers.
+When to travel depends on whether you want to fields of bluebells and beech trees or the Siberia at its snowy best from late November onwards.

 For Russian holidays with a difference, consider visiting the enclave of Kaliningrad, squeezed between Poland and Lithuania, or for those with an interest in Soviet history, visit Stalingrad or one of the other Soviet Hero Cities which played their part in Russia’s WWII defence.